SamiKamal/Todbit/README.md

 a Todo app to manage your tasks and projects

 ## Features 💪
-- User can add and delete tasks,
+- User can add and delete tasks.
 - User can add and delete projects.
 - User can assign and move tasks to projects.
 - User can add comments to tasks.